MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 ## Licensing
 There are no unique licensing requirements for Windows 11 IoT Enterprise beyond what is required for Windows 11 IoT Enterprise devices.

-Windows 11 IoT Enterprise will only be available as a [Annual release](../iot-enterprise/Commercialization/Licensing.md#Semi-Annual-Channel-SAC).
+Windows 11 IoT Enterprise will only be available as a [annual release](../iot-enterprise/Commercialization/Licensing.md).
 Please contact your distributor for more information.

 ## Compatibility
 Most accessories and associated drivers that work with Windows 10 IoT Enterprise are expected to work with Windows 11 IoT Enterprise.
 Check with your accessory manufacturer for specific details.